nawka12/CogNotez/bugs.md

 1. [New] All sync options doesn't work, declaring "Database not available" (do not fix for now)
 2. [New] User have to press connect to Google Drive on every app start (do not fix for now)
-3. [New] After doing a sync, and there's content update, user have to restart the app to refresh the content.
+3. [Fixed] After doing a sync, and there's content update, user have to restart the app to refresh the content.